THE OAKLAND LITERACY SYMPOSIUM

 Educators, non-profit providers, community leaders, and parents are encouraged to attend.

-Register yourself or your organization today!
+Stay on the lookout for next year's event and register yourself or your organization!
 Oakland teachers and school staff will be able to register with a 50% discount.
 OLC members will receive two free tickets.

 WELCOME HAPPY HOUR

-After registering, RSVP, if you haven't already, to join symposium speakers & attendees at a kickoff event with an in-person happy hour happening Thursday, September 30th, 5:30-7:30pm at Kingston 11!
+We had a blast!
+Symposium speakers & attendees gathered at a kickoff event with an in-person happy hour on Thursday, September 30th, 5:30-7:30pm at Kingston 11!

 Solving the most challenging literacy needs will take all of us.